 However, if you dream of becoming a school leader, I want to help you!

-Research career trends in education to see what’s hot and what aligns with your values, motivators, interests, and skills.
+Research career trends in education to see what’s hot and align with your values, motivators, interests, and skills.

-In most cases, a school administrator is required to have teaching experience prior to accepting a job in administration, as well as an administrative license or credential.
-If you already have these, then you are well on your way to applying for administrative positions, such as school principal or vice-principal.
+In most cases, a school administrator is required to have teaching experience before accepting a job in administration and an administrative license or credential.
+If you already have these, you are well on your way to applying for administrative positions, such as school principal or vice-principal.

 If you have already gained leadership experience in your teaching career by leading a department, mentoring student teachers, serving as the lead teacher, or coordinating professional development or extracurricular activities, you can use this skill base as a foundation for an educational leadership position.